 - Read well any protocols that you have been given (ask if necessary!), check the literature for similar protocols on your sample of choice,and read the manufacturers’ instructions, especially for antibodies.

 - Prepare all solutions fresh and calculate the total amount that you’ll need depending on the number of samples (don’t forget about your controls, see tip #2).
 If using common stocks, make an aliquot for your experiment to make sure that you will not run out of reagent(s).

 - Consider sample preparation (e.g. cell confluency can affect staining efficiency) and special coating of the coverslip, which can help with cell adherence.

-- Select the best fluorophore/dye for your imaging (i.e. if it is for dSTORM, does it blink?
-If it is for SIM, is it bright enough and photo-stable?)
+- Select the best fluorophore/dye for your imaging (i.e. if it's for dSTORM microscopy, does it blink?
+If it's for SIM imaging, is it bright enough and photo-stable?).

 - Check that you have the right antibodies, either for direct or indirect immunofluorescence (see schematic below).
 If using several antibodies at once, write down the different combinations and select the optimal color/fluorophore and species combination, depending on the laser lines and filters in your microscope system (think about their spectral overlap) and your proteins/antibodies of interest.
 Be mindful of species compatibility when using different antibodies simultaneously.

 - Think about additional markers, for instance, to visualize certain cellular structures to have points of reference in your image or to compare with a robust staining that you know works well.